iamdanahn/nextjs-practice/notes.md

 1. getStaticProps runs/resolves first, then the return of props is passed into the component

+Notes: looks like `getStaticProps` is in the same file as the component needing the props/external info

 ```js
 export default function Home(props) { ... }